maiza989/ADUtils/README.md

     Type "3" and hit Enter to unlock all locked accounts.
     Type "4" and hit Enter to list all groups in active directory.
     Type "5" and hit Enter to add user to a group.
-    Type "6" and hit Enter to exit/close  the application.
+    Type "6" and hit Enter to check the password expiration date.
+    Type "7" and hit enter to exit/close the application
     ```

 ## Features